Direct: (214) 469-9009

 In early 2015, Tricare, which provides insurance coverage to U.S. military members and their families, held a meeting with representatives of the compounding and pharmaceutical industries.
 The impetus for this meeting was Tricare’s realization that the average compounded drug billed to Tricare cost approximately $ 3,300 and that Tricare had paid $ 240 million in compound claims in February 2015 alone.
 After this meeting, Tricare implemented a new series of requirements for billing such compounds, which went into effect on May 1, 2015.
 For example, there is now a pricing schedule addendum that lists the accepted prices for common compounding agreements.
 Any provider submitting claims to Tricare for compound pharmaceuticals must adhere to these prices for its ingredients.

 In addition to instituting new rules for billing practices, the government has begun aggressively pursuing compounding pharmacies for Tricare fraud.
 Common allegations against compound pharmacies include kickbacks, overbilling, billing for unnecessary products, and providing automatic on-going refills.
 This year, four Florida pharmacies agreed to pay $12.8 million to the government after an investigation into billing practices for scar and pain creams.
-Similar investigations have been opened in many other states, including Texas, Mississippi, and California.
+Similar investigations have been opened in many other states, including Texas and Mississippi.

 These examples— and the trend by the U.S. government to investigate and prosecute the compound pharmacy industry in relation to Tricare claims— suggest that those in the industry would be wise to retain lawyers that have mastered the complexity of the healthcare industry with its convoluted rules and regulations, as well as understanding how to litigate and defend against unjust healthcare fraud allegations.